rkp8/SmartGymsScheduleManager/README.md

 This project is based on the work of Slabiak: https://github.com/slabiak/AppointmentScheduler.git

-What sets this project apart is its ability to:
+-What sets this project apart is its ability to:

   -provide a live metric of the gym capacity